magnetophon/VoiceOfFaust/README.md

 * pitch tracker
 * compressor/expander ported from [here](http://www.katjaas.nl/compander/compander.html)
-* lot's of different DSP:
+* 7 synthesizer and two effect algorithms:
   * normal channel vocoder with a "super-saw" that can be cross-faded to a "super-pulse"
   * a couple of vocoders based on oscillators with controllable formants, so IOW: oscillators that sound like they have a band pass filter on them.